DavidBK/shampoo/Setup.md

 ### 1.1.
 Install WSL

-Open PowerShell (or Windows Command Prompt) and enter:
+Open PowerShell (or Windows Command Prompt) as an admin:

+1. Right click on PowerShell
+2. Click "Run as administrator" and enter:

 ```PowerShell
 wsl --install